 We also have single or double radiators available.
 Using models with additional rows of tubes or multiple columns maximises heat output within the same wall space.
-As an example of comparative heat outputs for single or double radiators, our Volcano single design measures 1471mm x 400mm at 1kW output, and the double design measures 1471mm x 400mm at 1.67kW output.
+As an example of comparative heat outputs for single or double radiators, our Volcano single design measures 1471mm x 400mm at a 1kW output, and the double design measures 1471mm x 400mm at a 1.67kW output.

 You can browse more of our products online.

 At Hunt Heating, we pride ourselves on having the widest range of sizes, options, colours, and accessories so you have thousands of options to choose from.
 This means that you can have almost any radiator made to order so that it perfectly suits your space and your interior design whilst matching your heat requirements.